cpchalk/gpcheckx/README.md

 or almost entirely, of so called 'diagonal' word differences.
 If two word differences wd1 and wd2 satisfy the equation wd2=g1^-1wd1g2, for some generators g1, g2,
-then the word diagwd=g1^-1wd1 is called a diagonal of wd1.
+then wd2 is called a diagonal of wd1.

-This observation suggests that adding all possible diagonals to a the word difference set might result in the correct word acceptor being built.
+This observation suggests that adding all possible diagonals to the current word difference set might result in the correct word acceptor being built.

 The options